jtwy23/seed2cigar/README.md

 section of the website.

 ### Skeleton Plane
-To give the client a visual idea of the project wireframes were created with Balsamiq.
+To give the client a visual idea of the project wireframes were created with [Balsamiq Wireframes](https://balsamiq.com/).
 We have created 3 versions of the website on different viewing platforms.
 A desktop, mobile and tablet view to show the client how the website will render on different devices.

 - [Desktop](https://github.com/jtwy23/seed2cigar/blob/master/mockups/Milestone%2002%20-%20Desktop.pdf)